vasyas/redux-entity-store/README.md

 NOTE: further code examples will be given using [redux-action-object.](https://github.com/vasyas/redux-action-object)

-Your store state should contain property named 'data'.
+Your store state should contain a property named 'data'.
 Part of the state tree, starting with data, will be managed by redux-entity-store.
 Data is an object whose properties are tables.
 Each table is an array of objects called entities.
-Each entity should have property named 'id'.
+Each entity should have a property named 'id'.

 ```javascript